 For more ideas of gorgeous plants to grow in your garden, click here… Garden Plants

-What are your favorite shade garden plants?
+What are your favorite shade garden plants to add to this list?